frdel/agent-zero/docs/architecture.md

 | agent.system.tools.md | Organizes and calls the individual tool prompt files. |
 | agent.system.tool.*.md | Individual tool prompt files (with * as the tool name). |

+> [!NOTE]
-You can customize any of these files.
-Agent Zero will use the files in your custom `prompts_subdir` if they exist, otherwise, it will fall back to the files in `prompts/default`.
+> You can customize any of these files.
+Agent Zero will use the files in your custom `prompts_subdir`
+> if they exist, otherwise, it will fall back to the files in `prompts/default`.

 ## Extensions
 - Extensions are a powerful feature of Agent Zero, designed to keep the main codebase clean and organized while allowing for greater flexibility and modularity.
 Here’s a detailed exploration of the extensions feature: